DevCycleHQ/devcycle-docs/docs/sdk/sdk-proxy/index.md

 The DevCycle SDK Proxy is a standalone process that can be run alongside your application or on a separate host in your environment.
-This proxy is wrapped around the Go native bucketing sdk to provide the fastest evaluation times possible for high scale environments.
+This proxy is wrapped around the Go Native Bucketing SDK to provide the fastest evaluation times possible for high scale environments.

 ## How It Works